 What are the economic impacts of lupus?

-A 2008 study published in Clinical and Experimental Rheumatology found that the average annual direct health care costs of patients with lupus was $12,643.
+A 2008 study published in Arthritis & Rheumatology found that the average annual direct health care costs of patients with lupus was $12,643.

 The study also determined that the mean annual productivity costs (lost hours of productive work) for participants of employment age was $8,659.